PLUS Loan Eligibility Criteria

 Parent Borrower

-To qualify for a PLUS loan, the parent borrower must be a dependent undergraduate student’s biological or adoptive parent.
-The parent borrower, plus borrowers of student loans, must not have an adverse credit history.
+To qualify for a PLUS loan, the parent borrower must be the biological or adoptive parent of a dependent undergraduate student.
+The parent borrower, plus student loan borrowers, must not have an adverse credit history.

 Student Dependency Status